-Through The Henry Samueli School of Engineering, FABcamp Students will:
+Through the Samueli School of Engineering, FABcamp students will:

 • be exposed to computer aided design, rapid prototyping and fabrication technologies